 - Insightful: Craft the idea based on users’ needs and motives and define the main reason behind the product’s existence.

 Let’s take Tesla’s product vision as an example in the short and sweet category:

 See how Ikea wants to elevate people’s lives:

 Finally, present the product vision to everyone involved in the development.
 Stakeholders must know the direction they are heading so they can maintain confidence in their daily tasks and decisions.

 Transmit the message so everybody understands it and can connect to and be honest about it.
-Encourage questions and present use cases: bring examples how vision affects business strategies or lower level decisions.
+Encourage questions and present use cases: bring examples of how vision affects business strategies or lower-level decisions.

 Speak the language of the product vision’s audience and show them how they can contribute to the betterment of the product.

 Product Vision 101:

 1. Gather all information available on personas, client needs, and business goals – make it available to everyone.